melles1991/usecuewebsite/_posts/2015-04-09-usecues-also-known-as-affordances.md

 ## Physical objects

 Take a step back to the physical world, where you see that objects have physical properties like size, shape or weight that provide hints as to what you could do with them.
 Here are a few classic examples.
 Let’s start with a teacup; it’s small and has a handle, which affords holding.
 Its dipped bowl-like shape, indicating that it can hold something too.
 When it’s holding tea, the affordance is that you can hold the teacup and drink out of it.
-Another example is a toothbrush: it has a long-but-thin handle, which affords gripping, and so on [test](/uploads/gvb_pattern.png) [test](/uploads/buttons_pattern.png).
+Another example is a toothbrush: it has a long-but-thin handle, which affords gripping, and so on.

 ## Affordance in digital spaces